Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Conclusion

 Our analysis of the Kondo/low-temperature regime of the AIM and the HM solved in DMFT appears also fully consistent with the above interpretation.
 The partial revival of charge fluctuations observed by lowering the temperature can be mostly ascribed to a significant reduction of the Hedin spin-fermion vertex $\lambda^{\spin}_{\nu,\nu-\nu'}$, which becomes even smaller than its perturbative value of $1$ for low frequencies.
 Such a low-frequency ``decoupling" of the spin SBE processes from the charge sector significantly mitigates the corresponding suppression effect on the lowest frequency diagonal entries featuring the corresponding onion-structure \cite{Chalupa2021} of $\tilde{\chi}^{\ch}_{\nu\nu'}$.
 At the same time, the shorter life-time of the Kondo screened moment is reflected in much more diffuse negative damping effects for $\nu\neq \nu'$, featuring the characteristic sign-quadrant structure of the off-diagonal background, via a more balanced competition with the positive contribution of the multiboson processes.

-These conclusions are supported by the analysis of the approximations obtained by neglecting specific contributions of the SBE decomposition.
-This demonstrates how the bubble, the U-irreducible and the spin term indeed provides a minimal set to qualitatively capture the main frequency structures of $\tilde{\chi}^{\ch}_{\nu \nu'}$ for all temperatures considered, with an improved match in the non-perturbative, local moment regime.
+These conclusions are supported by the analysis of the approximations obtained by neglecting specific contributions of the SBE decomposition as well as by setting $\lambda^{\spin}_{\nu,\nu-\nu'}=1$.
+In fact, we managed to demonstrate that the combination of the bubble, the U-irreducible and the spin term indeed provides a minimal set to qualitatively capture the main frequency structures of $\tilde{\chi}^{\ch}_{\nu \nu'}$ for all temperatures considered, with an improved match in the non-perturbative, local moment regime.

 Our precise identification of the predominant microscopical processes shaping the generalized charge response of many-electron models in different physical regimes, and of the fundamental role played by the strong intertwining of spin and charge fluctuations in triggering the breakdown of the self-consistent perturbation expansion, suggests future applications of the SBE decomposition procedure to other non-perturbative situations of fundamental interest.
 For instance, it would be interesting to extend our analysis to the case of attractive (negative-$U$) interactions, where the role of the ``bound-state" responsible for non-perturbative effects\cite{Springer2020,DelRe2019,Agnese2016} will be played by the (pre-)formation of local Cooper pairs, instead of local magnetic moments.
-On a broader perspective, an extension of our SBE study to the nonlocal fluctuations of two-dimensional many-electron systems, e.g.~of those captured by diagrammatic Monte Carlo\cite{Kozik2010,Vanhoucke2010} or cluster/diagrammatic extensions of DMFT\cite{Maier2005,Rohringer2018} for the HM, may provide interesting new information on the non-perturbative intertwining of commensurate/incommensurate antiferromagnetic\cite{Schaefer2021Multi} and charge/pairing fluctuations, shedding new light on the highly debated topic of unconventional superconductivity and stripe formation in different parameter regimes\cite{Qin2020,Fedor2021,Qin2022,Toschi2022PNAS,Gull2022Nature}.
+On a broader perspective, an extension of our SBE study to the nonlocal fluctuations of two-dimensional many-electron systems, e.g.~of those captured by diagrammatic Monte Carlo\cite{Kozik2010,Vanhoucke2010} or cluster/diagrammatic extensions of DMFT\cite{Maier2005,Rohringer2018} for the HM, may provide interesting new information on the non-perturbative intertwining of commensurate/incommensurate antiferromagnetic\cite{Schaefer2021Multi} and charge/pairing fluctuations, shedding new light on the highly debated topic of unconventional superconductivity and stripe formation in different parameter regimes\cite{Sordi2012,Qin2020,Fedor2021,Qin2022,Toschi2022PNAS,Gull2022Nature}.